 No. Because ratio of wet and dry ingredients will be offset.
 Dry sweetener and liquid fat are what makes cookies “cookies”.
-I have not tested these cookies, but granulated sugar free erythritol / monkfruit works well in my almond flour shortbread cookies and sugar cookies and could be used here.
+I have not tested these cookies, but granulated sugar free erythritol or monk fruit works well in my almond flour shortbread cookies and could be used here.

 Almond flour cookies do not spread much in general.
 I would say 20%.
 Leave about 2″ between each cookie.
-Therefore it is important to flatten the balls of dough on a baking sheet a bit, just like with sugar free cookies.
+Therefore it is important to flatten the balls of dough on a baking sheet a bit.

 By all means, yes!
 I never have time for that, but if you want to chill them, you can for at least 30 minutes.